 They live, eat, reproduce and when their populations increase out of balance, they cause trouble!

-Inflammation of the eyelids or blepharitis is one of these so called troubles that can be caused by mites on eyelashes.
+Inflammation of the eyelids or blepharitis is one of these so called troubles that mites on eyelashes can cause them.

 What is Blepharitis?

 Blepharitis is the chronic inflammation of the eyelid that unlike a sty, usually affects both eyes.
 It is generally challenging to treat due to its tendency to recur.